 The Technology Help Desk is located in Preus Library and is open during the same hours as the library.
 Feel free to contact them with any computer or technology questions.

-About 95 percent of Luther students bring a computer to campus, but it’s not required.
-Luther has over 500 computers in 20+ general computing labs including mini labs in most residence halls.
+Most Luther students bring a computer to campus, but it’s not required.
+Luther has over 500 computers in 20+ general computing labs and classrooms including mini labs in most residence halls.
 In additional, there are specialized departmental labs, computer stations in the Union, Kiosks in various locations around campus (e.g. Union, Preus Library, Koren, Sampson-Hoffland, Regents Center) and laptops available for check out in the Library.

 Yes.
 All students living in the dorms have access to ResNet, a high speed Internet connection that is provided at no additional charge.
 More information can be found at the ResNet Service Page

 No. In order to preserve the health of the campus network, individuals are not allowed to connect personal routers or switches to their network port.
 This restriction includes personal wireless devices such as routers, hubs, or switches (a.k.a. access points).
 While these devices are often desirable to individual users, use can interfere with the network and cause large-scale network outages.
 Luther’s wireless initiative aims to provide wireless access to public spaces in residence halls when technically feasible.

 Luther does not require a specific brand or type of computer, nor do we sell new computers.
 However we do highly recommend the following two companies, Apple and Dell, who offer discounts to students.
-Because Luther purchases computers from Apple and Dell, there are several promotions available at the links below.
+Because Luther purchases computers from Apple and Dell, there are promotions available at the links below.

 Dell Latitude E6440, 2.60 GHz, Intel Core i5-4300M, 4 GB RAM, 500GB Solid State Hybrid Drive, 8X DVD+/-RW, 14.0-inch widescreen LED display, wireless, EPEAT Gold, Office 2016, Windows 7.